UBC-DSCI/introduction-to-datascience-python/source/viz.md

 and are trying to compare their sizes.
 The right type of visualization to answer this question is a bar plot.
-In a bar plot, the height of the bar represents the value of a summary statistic (usually a size, count, proportion or percentage).
+In a bar plot, the height of the bar represents the value of a summary statistic (usually a size, count, sum, proportion or percentage).
 They are particularly useful for comparing summary statistics between different groups of a categorical variable.

+> **Note:** Although bar charts are often used to display mean and median values,
+> they are generally a poor choice for these types of visualizations and should be avoided.
+> The reason for this is that they hide all the variation in the data and only show a single value.
+> Instead it's better to show the distribution of all the individual data points
+> (potentially together with an additional visual mark for the mean or median).

 ```{index} altair; mark_bar
 ```